-Miranda Peyton, LMSW, MT-BC is a school-based therapist.
-She enjoys working with individuals from all walks of life.
-However, in her current role she primarily works with kids and adolescents.
+Miranda Peyton, LISW, MT-BC enjoys working with individuals from all walks of life.
+However, in her former role as a school-based therapist, she primarily worked with kids and adolescents.
 She also likes to incorporate her music therapy background with those who could benefit from it.

 Passion for self-growth